 What is web design?
-This question is important from a human resources point of view, and it’s also a basic knowledge of the age we live in.
+This question is important from a human resources point of view, and it’s also a basic knowledge of our age.
 This craft is related to other fields.
-The difference is that web design applies knowledge to the creation of websites, in particular the front end of websites, which is the most visible part of a site.
+The difference is that web design applies knowledge to creating websites, particularly the front end of websites, which is the most visible part of a site.

-You would have a difficult time imagining the world wide web without catchy graphics, headlines, color schemes, music, or video.
+Without catchy graphics, headlines, color schemes, music, or video, you would have difficulty imagining the world wide web.
 This is because, since the early days of the internet, much creativity has been invested in websites.
 I’ll talk more about it next.

 Graphic design for the web

 Graphic design has a long history.
 The difference between graphic and web design is that the latter is dedicated exclusively to websites, not print.
 It involves graphics, typography, colors, and compositions known as layouts to communicate ideas.